 ISO 50001 Energy Management System for Industrial Enterprises

-Give your team a fresh perspective on corporate energy management systems.
-Use theory, teamwork, and practical tasks to develop ideas for improving the company’s energy performance
+Give your team a fresh and inspiring perspective on corporate energy management system.
+Use theory, teamwork, and practical tasks to empower personal commitment and contribution

 About the program